 “We are a dual intensive university, equally committed to delivering excellence in education and research and we are in a very select group of universities that excel at both.
-We are extremely proud to be rated Gold in the Teaching Excellence Framework and also to be ranked in the top 20 in the UK Research Excellence Framework.
+We were extremely proud to be rated Gold in the Teaching Excellence Framework and also to be ranked in the top 20 in the UK Research Excellence Framework.
 Putting students and staff success at the centre of everything we do led to us being named ‘University of the Year’ at the Times Higher Education Awards in 2018.

 “We admit students on their potential, not just on their prior achievement, and our staff are absolutely committed to providing a transformational education experience for all our students.